-Mr. Doerfler's target incentive was set at 55% of his annual base salary, Ms. Murphy's at 40% of her annual base salary, and Mr. Calvin's at 60% of his annual base salary.
-The corporate goals used for purposes of the 2020 annual incentive compensation program included revenue, EBITDA, and targets related to our CARMA program and licensing.
+(2) Represents amounts paid pursuant to our annual incentive compensation program, described related to our CARMA program and licensing.
 Our compensation committee determined that the percentage achievement of the applicable corporate goals was 125% for Mr. Doerfler and Ms. Murphy, and 135% for Mr. Calvin.
 As a result, our compensation committee approved a cash incentive payment for each named executive officer in the amounts reflected above in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
 Each named executive's cash incentive payment for 2020 was paid in the first quarter of 2021.